basnijholt/nijho.lt/content/post/parallel-agentic-coding/index.md

 So I built `agent-cli dev`.

 {{% callout note %}}
-**TL;DR:** `agent-cli dev new --agent` creates a complete, isolated development environment in one command.
+**TL;DR:** `agent-cli dev new --agent --prompt "Fix the login bug"` creates a complete, isolated development environment in one command.
-It creates a git worktree, installs dependencies, copies env files, sets up direnv, and opens your AI coding agent in a new terminal tab—all automatically.
+It creates a git worktree, installs dependencies, copies env files, sets up direnv, and opens your AI coding agent in a new terminal tab with your prompt already loaded—all automatically.
 No more manual setup, no more excuses to not work in parallel.
 {{% /callout %}}